likicv/usysml-test-cases/README.md

 SysML v2 is the next generation of the OMG Systems Modeling Language (SysML) currently under development.
 The objective of SysML v2 to enable more effective model-based systems engineering (MBSE).
-The uSysML (‘micro SysML’) project aims develop test cases relevant for the implementation of the SysML v2 specification.
+The uSysML (‘micro SysML’) project aims to develop test cases relevant for the implementation of the SysML v2 specification.
 The objective of this work is two-fold: (1) to provide documented test cases that would assist the MBSE community in the implementation of the SysML